 Pick the option that matches how you work.
 If you reset padlocks between customers, automatic clearance saves you a step.
 If you reuse the same code, leave clearance off.

-Step 2: Set a code on the unit
+Step 2: Set a Code on the Unit

 Open any unit and go to the unit detail view.
 You will see a new Unit Access Code field.